-[128] And, to the extent that the Applicant is asserting that the process selected by the GIC for appointment of the Ethics Commissioner, in and of itself, created a reasonable apprehension of bias, it must be recalled that s 81(1) specifically conferred the appointment power on the GIC, following the consultation and approval of the appointment by resolution of the House of Commons.
+[137] And, to the extent that the Applicant is asserting that the process selected by the GIC for appointment of the Commissioner of Lobbying, in and of itself, created a reasonable apprehension of bias, it must be recalled that s 4.1(1) specifically conferred the appointment power on the GIC, following the consultation and approval of the appointment by resolutions of the Senate and House of Commons.
 In CUPE the Supreme Court held that the legislature's choice of the Minister as the proper authority to exercise the power of appointment was clear and unequivocal and "[a]bsent a constitutional challenge, a statutory regime expressed in clear and unequivocal language on this specific point prevails over common law principles of natural justice as recently affirmed in Ocean Port Hotel, supra".
 Therefore, in that case, the Minister's perceived interest in the outcome of the s 6(5) arbitrations did not bar him from exercising a statutory power of appointment conferred on him in clear and unequivocal language (CUPE at paras117-118, 126).
 In other words, while a perception of bias may be contrary to the common law principles of procedural fairness, those principles can be ousted by statute.

-[129] Similarly, here the GIC's power of appointment is clear and unequivocal.
-Further, the possibility of ongoing examinations by an outgoing Ethics Commissioner would not have been unanticipated.
-Thus, any possibility of bias, real or perceived, in the appointment of the new Ethics Commissioner was anticipated and addressed by the legislators by the s 81(1) consultation requirement, the requirement for a resolution by the House of Commons, as well as procedural fairness safeguards and accountability mechanisms built into the Parliament of Canada Act and the Conflict of Interest Act.
-Given this, I do not agree with the Applicant that the GIC was in these circumstances, required to recuse itself.
+[138] Similarly, here the GIC's power of appointment is clear and unequivocal.
+Further, the possibility of ongoing investigations by an outgoing Commissioner of Lobbying would not have been unanticipated.
+Thus, any possibility of bias, real or perceived, in the appointment of the new Commissioner was anticipated and addressed by the legislators by the s 4.1(1) consultation requirement, the requirement for resolutions by the Senate and the House of Commons, as well as procedural fairness safeguards and accountability mechanisms built into the Lobbying Act and the Conflict of Interest Act.
+Given this, I do not agree with the Applicant that the GIC, in these circumstances, was required to recuse itself.